inventorbit/gridbox_docs/_docs/gridbox-editor.md

 ## UI basics

 When you open Gridbox Editor you will see a blank page with bars and controls all around.
-Let's briefly see the main functions:
+Here are the main functions:
 <ol>
 <li>Toolbar: save/create pages, preview in the browser or toggle different device resolutions.</li>
 <li>Layout and Grid:  here you can find different layout elements like section, container, fluid container, grid rows(based on the framework).</li>